mikex86/scicore/thesis/thesis.md

 The matrix $P$ is a probability distribution over all possible tokens, given the previous token.
 A given entry $P_{i,j}$ corresponds to $P(s_j | s_i)$, where $s_i$ is the previous token and $s_j$ is the next token.

-We could populate such a matrix given a corpus of text by counting the number of times a token $s_j$ occurs after $s_i$ and deviding it by the number of tokens we have encountered after $s_i$ such that each row $P_k$ sums to 1.
+We could populate such a matrix given a corpus of text by counting the number of times a token $s_j$ occurs after $s_i$ and dividing it by the number of tokens we have encountered after $s_i$ such that each row $P_k$ sums to 1.

 For the following example, we will implement a character-level bigram language model trained on names.